tbogdala/filefreezer/README.md

 * work on readability of error messages wrt bubbling up error objects

-* vendor the dependencies; possibly with go dep

 * set env variable for auth key on login so that subsequent cli requests can use the same auth token which will improve perf on big batch of ops

-* ability to purge version history

 * multithreading the chunk uploading of files